Let’s stay in touch

 2. In the third quarter of 2020, Mobile made up for more than two-thirds of overall paid search ad clicks across the US Google and Microsoft search properties.
 (Statista)

 In addition to dominating search in general, Google is even more dominant when it comes to mobile search in the US.
 If you’re focused on reaching users in the US, make sure you offer a great mobile experience.

 How many of us who use Facebook are NOT using it on mobile?
 (Not many, right?)
-Mobile applications are increasing vital to companies that want to generate digital advertisement revenues.
+Mobile applications are increasingly vital to companies that want to generate digital advertisement revenues.

 A whole market has emerged around the growing use of mobile coupons, which incidentally, are great for the environment!

 Obviously!
-What would consumers think about a company who is blatantly ignoring their preferred way of consuming Internet content?
+What would consumers think about a company that is blatantly ignoring their preferred way of consuming Internet content?